 Some records are kept on computer under a system which makes us aware should you be due routine check-ups or immunisations.
 The computer system is essential for giving us instant performance feedback and to subsequently allow us to adapt our services accordingly.
 Under the Data Protection Act you are entitled to a copy of the information held on computer about you, at a nominal charge.

-Patients who are too ill or physically incapable of travelling to the surgery may request a home visit.
+Patients who are housebound may request a home visit.
 Decisions as to whether or not a home visit is warranted rest with the GPs.

-Please telephone as early as possible to requests visits.
+Please telephone before 10am if at all possible to requests visits.
 The majority of requests should therefore be received in the morning.
 We cannot guarantee which GP will attend.

 If requests are received after 1pm and the visit cannot wait until the next day, the request will be passed immediately to the registered GP or the duty doctor if the registered GP is absent.

 Requests for URGENT or IMMEDIATE visits will be referred immediately to your registered GP.
 If your registered GP is not working that day then the visit will be passed to the duty doctor for his/her advice.